Beloved 'maidens' sculpture to be replicated

 "I don't think any of us who are alive know what the originals looked like," Pohlman said.
 "Because they're made of (Indiana) Bedford limestone, they've faded.
 It literally washes away with water, so details in the sculpture are gone.
 You accept what it is now.
 For example, we've lost a lot of Petersen's tooling marks on the maidens, which provided the texture to their clothing and hair."

 Pohlman said the replica carver will use the original sculptures as models, with Petersen's 1940 plaster models available as a second reference.
-And perhaps Iowa State's ace in the hole will be Connecticut-based sculptor and conservator Francis Miller, who has worked with Petersen works of art for university museums for more than 35 years.
+And perhaps Iowa State's ace in the hole will be Connecticut-based sculptor and conservator Francis Miller, who has worked with Petersen works of art for university museums for nearly 30 years.

 "He, perhaps more than almost anyone else, knows Petersen's style," Pohlman said.
 "So, if you have to make distinctions in Petersen's nuances, I trust him to make those decisions."